shuhui-zhu/shuhui-zhu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, University of Waterloo, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* MMath. in Computational Mathematics, University of Waterloo, 2021
-* B.S. in GitHub, GitHub University, 2012
+* BEc. in Financial Statistics and Risk Management, Southwestern University of Finance and Economics, 2020

 Work experience
 ======